synapseweb3/forcerelay/README.md

 $ forcerelay --version
 ```

-Forcerelay can run by specifying a configuration file in the command line, or the `~/.hermes/config.toml` file will be accessed.
-An [example](https://github.com/synapseweb3/forcerelay/blob/main/config.toml) configuration file written for Axon and CKB (Testnet) have been pre-generated, and only minimal modifications are required to support running Forcerelay:
+Forcerelay can be executed by specifying a configuration file in the command line, otherwise it will access the `~/.hermes/config.toml`.
+We provide a pre-generated [example](https://github.com/synapseweb3/forcerelay/blob/main/config.toml) configuration file written for Axon and CKB (Testnet).
+To run Forcerelay, only minimal modifications are needed to this configuration:

 ```
 websocket_addr = "ws://<YOUR_AXON_URL>:<WS_PORT>"